unm-historiography/metahistory/essays/thematic/bibleVscience.md

   image-url="bvs3.jpg"
   source-url="https://en.wikipedia.org/wiki/Galileo_Galilei"
 %}

-Galileo made some observations of the moon's shape, and the craters or valleys located on it.
-He also observed the milky way and distant bright dots around Jupiter.
+Galileo made some observations of the moon's shape and the craters or valleys located on it.
+He also observed the milky way and distant bright dots around Jupiter, which he later discovered was moons.
 All of these factored into Galileo coming to the conclusion that the earth is not the center of the Universe.
 He made a **Heliocentrism** claim, that the sun is the center of the Universe.

 {% include figure.html
   class="img-left"